desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

   from the Parent.

 Parent
-: The domain in which the Child is registered.
+: The zone that contains the Child's delegation records.

 Child DNS Operator
 : The entity that maintains and publishes the zone information